loyjoy/academy/live/live.md

 By using LoyJoy's live chat, you will see many benefits, including:

-1. Enabling live human interaction
+1. Live human interaction

 2. Hybrid approach: automated process + human interaction

 3. Jump back and forth between automated processes and human interaction

-4. Save costs by avoiding always-on agents
+4. Cost savings by avoiding always-on agents